grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

-Thus executing it with `interp -trace 4 debug.dsp` allows to detect one falling branch when the condition is in a given state.
+Thus executing it with `interp-tracer -trace 4 debug.dsp` allows to detect one falling branch when the condition is in a given state.
 To force computation of both branches, the `-sts (--strict-select)` option can be used.
 The generated C++ is now:

 ```C++
 virtual void compute(int count, FAUSTFLOAT** RESTRICT inputs, FAUSTFLOAT** RESTRICT outputs)